SymmetryLens: Unsupervised Symmetry Learning via Locality and Density Preservation: Materials and Methods

 \subsubsection{Locality}

 Our locality loss consists of two pieces that we call alignment and resolution.
-Alignment loss aims to make neighboring pixels have similar information, and resolution aims to make far away pixels have distinct information.
+Alignment loss aims to make neighboring pixels have similar information, and~resolution aims to make faraway pixels have distinct~information.

-\paragraph{Alignment} The correlation between two real-valued random variables gives a measure of the linear dependency between them.
-We would like successive components of $\mathbf{y}$ to not only have similar distributions (as in the uniformity loss), but to have similar values in each sample.
-Thus, we use the correlation coefficient between successive components as part of our locality loss.